 Go to “List Settings” and create a new Column.
 Under “The type of information in this column is,” select Managed Metadata:

-This will allow you to see the Term Set which we created (using the steps above) in the Term Store Management Tool:
+This will allow you to see the Term Set that we created (using the steps above) in the Term Store Management Tool.

 re: Term Store Management in SharePoint 2013: How-tos for Common Actions